MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-support-matrix-to-azure.md

 Multi-path (MPIO) | N/A | Yes

 > [!NOTE]
-> ** UEFI boot VMware virtual machines or Physical servers running Windows Server 2012 or later, can be migrated to Azure.
+> ** UEFI boot VMware virtual machines running Windows Server 2012 or later, can be migrated to Azure.
 Following restrictions apply.
 > - Migration to Azure only.
 Failback to on-premises VMware site not supported.
 > - No more than 4 partitions are supported on the OS disk of the server.
 > - Requires Azure Site Recovery Mobility service version 9.13 or later.